willgoldby/Machine-learning-infographic/assignment_8/Assests/Write_Up.md

 # External tool used

 - D3.JS
--I choose to use D3.JS because it had the kind of functionality I wanted to implement that I arrived at in my high-fidelity mockup.
+- I choose to use D3.JS because it had the kind of functionality I wanted to implement that I arrived at in my high-fidelity mockup.
 - I used the collapsible tree functionality to represent the main elements involved in machine learning.
 - The D3.JS library adds interactivity to my site.